 This is a great base recipe for getting super creative with your own unique body washes for yourself, your family, or as an easy gift idea.
 The recipe below uses helichrysum hydrosol, rosemary and ylang ylang essential oils, and argan oil.

 Helichrysum: This is one of our new hydrosols and I've been very excited to use it!
-This hydrosol rejuvenates the skin, as well as soothes and stimulates sun exposed or mildly irritated skin.
-The extract is often found in commercial sunscreen products.
-The aroma is spicy, sweet, and fruity.
+This divine hydrosol rejuvenates and soothes skin.
+It has a unique dry-green floral aroma with earthy tea-like back notes that I just love.

 Ylang Ylang: Definitely one of my favorite essential oils for unwinding after a long day!
-This essential oil always soothes my nerves and uplifts my spirits.
-This scent makes me feel rich and the aroma is just that, rich, sweet, and floral.
+The scent makes me feel rich and the aroma is just that, rich, sweet, and floral.

-Rosemary: Rosemary is stimulating and great for starting your day or brigning you back to life after work.
-Wonderful for the skin as well, rosemary is a classic.
+Rosemary: Rosemary is great for starting your day or putting a big of pep in your step after a long day at work.
 The aroma is strong, fresh, camphor-like with a woody balsamic undertone.

 Spring Sea Salt Body Wash Recipe